GluuFederation/docs-ce-prod/docs/source/installation-guide/install-debian.md

 # Debian Installation
 ## Overview
-Single-node Gluu Server Linux packages are available for Debian 8.
+Single-node Gluu Server Linux packages are available for Debian 9 and 10.
 Follow the instructions below:

 1. [Install the Linux package](#install-the-package)
 2. [Start the Server and log in to the container](#start-the-server-and-log-in)